-SSI# COA REF: COA REQUIREMENT TIMEFRAME APPROACH 5414 - Whole of Project C17 Operational Noise Review of Stationary Facilities Within 2 Years of commencement of O&M Phase.
-Undertake the review of operational noise levels of stationary facilities as part of the noise and vibration compliance assessment.
-Should the assessment discover any changes to the operational noise levels of fixed facilities, the ONVR will be revised (if appropriate).
-5414 - Whole of Project C22 Noise and Vibration Compliance Assessment Within 12 Months of commencement of O&M Phase.
-MTS approach to undertaking this compliance report is as follows: Consult with the NSW EPA to develop the assessment approach and confirm criteria.
-Undertake noise and vibration monitoring.
-Assess monitoring results against the ONVRs (See Appendix D).
-Prepare Noise and Vibration Compliance Assessment Report.
-5931 - SMTF F2 Operational Noise Review of Stationary Components Within 2 Years of commencement of O&M Phase.
-MTS will employ the same strategy as identified for SSI-5414 CoA C17 to address this condition.
-5931 - SMTF F5 Operation Noise and Vibration Compliance Assessment Within 12 Months of commencement of O&M Phase MTS will employ the same strategy as identified for SSI-5414 CoA C22 to address this condition.
+SSI# COA REF: COA REQUIEMENT TIMEFRAME DOCUMENT REFERENCE 5414 - Whole of Project C17 Operational Noise Review of Stationary Facilities Within 2 Years of commencement of O&M Phase.
+This Operational Noise Review is completed, and report is attached as Appendix G 5414 - Whole of Project C22 Noise and Vibration Compliance Assessment Within 12 Months of commencement of O&M Phase.
+Completed and report is attached as Appendix G 5931 - SMTF F2 Operational Noise Review of Stationary Component s Within 2 Years of commencement of O&M Phase.
+This Operational Noise Review is completed, and report is attached as Appendix G 5931 - SMTF F5 Operation Noise and Vibration Compliance Assessment Within 12 Months of commencement of O&M Phase This Operational Noise Review is completed, and report is attached as Appendix G

 As is illustrated in Table 10 above, there are four different assessments required to be undertaken, all of which are required to be submitted to the Secretary of DP&E within different timeframes.
-MTS proposes to implement a regime of monitoring, reporting and assessment that meets the requirements of all four CoA above, removing the need to duplicate monitoring, modelling and assessment reports.
+MTS implemented a regime of monitoring, reporting and assessment that meets the requirements of all four CoA above, removing the need to duplicate monitoring, modelling and assessment reports.

-5.3.2 Water Quality
+5.2.2 Water Quality